humantorch/how-to-scott/README.md

 *Important:* a change of colour will never be a surprise to you.
 If you aren't sure where you stand here, if I've not explicitly communicated anything to you _in writing_ you can safely assume Green.
 Always feel free to ask me if you're still unsure, I'm committed to never misleading you on this.

 *Also Important:* going either Yellow or Red are both absolutely recoverable situations and that will be my goal as a part of the correction process.
 We're human beings, we have ebbs and flows in our lives.

+*Repeated disclaimer:* This is unofficial in regards to adidas standard HR practices.

 ## What (I think) I do well